Great Bend, Kansas: Health care

 There is one primary medical facility in the city.
 Great Bend Regional Hospital, a 33-bed general medical and surgical facility, is the city's sole hospital.
 St. Rose Ambulatory & Surgery Center, formerly Central Kansas Medical Center, was an outpatient care facility affiliated with Catholic Health Initiatives.
 St. Rose Ambulatory & Surgery Center was closed and demolished in 2015.

 Media

 The Great Bend Tribune is the city's daily newspaper with a circulation of over 6,200 copies.

 The Interrobang was the student newspaper at the Great Bend-based Barton Community College.

 Great Bend is a center of broadcast media for central Kansas.
 Two AM and ten FM radio stations are licensed to and/or broadcast from the city.
-Two television stations, one NBC affiliate and one ABC affiliate, also broadcast from the city.
+Two television stations, NBC-affiliated KSNC and ABC-affiliated KGBD-LD, also broadcast from the city.
 Both are satellite stations of their respective affiliates in Wichita as Great Bend is part of the Wichita-Hutchinson, Kansas television market.